todogroup/todogroup.org/content/en/events.md

 {{< card >}}
 ## OSPOCon
-The global in-person & virtual conferences co-located at LF OSSummit related to open source management and strategy for organizations thorugh OSPOs.
+The global in-person & virtual conferences co-located at LF OSSummit related to open source management and strategy for organizations with OSPOs as the vehicle to make open source and innovation happen.
 {{< spacer >}}
 [OSPOCon Europe 2023](https://events.linuxfoundation.org/open-source-summit-europe/)
 {{< /card >}}